-- Collaboration and Support: Provide information such as statements of collaboration, and other allowed items as noted in the current issuance of the GPG.
+• Collaboration and Support: Provide information such as statements of collaboration, and other allowed items as noted in the current issuance of the GPG.
 Include statements of commitment and other materials, such as MOUs with existing collections when these collections are not part of the collaborative proposal.
-All proposed activities must be documented in the Project Description. - Letters documenting institution support, specimen ownership, etc. Other letters are not allowed, i.e. letters from individuals who are named as collaborating with or providing assistance to the project, even if they are not included in the budget, are not allowed.
-Including such a letter will cause the proposal to be returned without review. - Statements from individuals whose role is discussed in the Project Description as providing assistance or collaboration to the project (but are not included in the budget) must verify their participation with a document in the following format.
+All proposed activities must be documented in the Project Description.

+- Documentation of specimen ownership and transfer approval are allowed, where appropriate.
+Other letters are not allowed, e.g., letters from individuals who are named as collaborators or are providing assistance to the project, even if they are not included in the budget, are not allowed.
+Including such a letter may result in the proposal being returned without review. - Statements from individuals whose role is discussed in the Project Description as providing assistance or collaboration to the project (but are not included in the budget) must verify their participation with a document in the following format.
 Proposals including more extensive letters from such participants may be returned without review.